cisco-asp-web/LTRMSI-3000/lab_1/lab_1-edgeshark.md

-# Lab 1: SRv6 Control plane analysis with edge shark [5 Min]
+# Lab 1: SRv6 Control plane analysis with EdgeShark [5 Min]

 ### Description:
 This is a supplemental lab guide designed to help you visualize traffic using EdgeShark.
 This tool, embedded in the Containerlab Visual Studio Code extension, allows us to intercept and analyze IS-IS and BGP SRv6 control plane traffic.